aarlin/Dell-G3-3579-3779-Hackintosh-OpenCore/README.md

    * macOS Big Sur (rEFInd)

 ## Not working
 * dGPU (Disabled by SSDT, I will try to make it work on my [another project](https://github.com/CerteKim/Dell-G3-3579-HackintoVM))
+* SD card reader